robwoodgate/nuts/xx.md

 }
 ```

-- `p2pk_e` contains the sender’s ephemeral pubkey (`E`) used for blinding.
+- `p2pk_e` contains the sender's ephemeral pubkey (`E`) used for blinding
-- All pubkeys inside the `"P2PK"` secret are the blinded forms `P′`.
+- All pubkeys inside the `"P2PK"` secret are the blinded forms `P'`
-- The mint sees standard P2PK data and remains unaware of the blinding.
+- The mint sees standard P2PK data and remains unaware of the blinding

 ## Sender Workflow

-1. Generate a fresh random scalar `e` and compute `E = e·G`.
+1. Generate a fresh random scalar `e` and compute `E = e·G`
 2. For **each receiver key** `P`, compute: \
    a.
 Slot index `i` in `[data, ...pubkeys, ...refund]` \
    b.
 Unique shared secret for this key: `Zx = x(e·P)`\
    c.
 Blinding scalar: `rᵢ = H("Cashu_P2BK_v1" || Zx || keyset_id || i) mod n`\
    d.
-Blinded Public Key: `P′ = P + rᵢ·G`
+Blinded Public Key: `P' = P + rᵢ·G`
-3. Build the canonical P2PK secret with the blinded `P′` keys in their slots.
+3. Build the canonical P2PK secret with the blinded `P'` keys in their slots.
-4. Interact with the mint normally; the mint never learns `P` or `rᵢ`.
+4. Interact with the mint normally; the mint never learns `P` or `rᵢ`
-5. Include `p2pk_e = E` in the final proof.
+5. Include `p2pk_e = E` in the final proof

+> [!NOTE]
-**Note:** The shared secret is unique to each receiver public key (`P`), making it the primary blinding factor.
+> Reminder, the shared secret is unique to each receiver public key (`P`), making it the primary blinding factor.
 The slot index adds additional uniqueness to ensure that if the same receiver public key appears more than once (eg: as a locking AND refund key), it is blinded uniquely.

 ## Receiver Workflow

-1. Read `E` from `proof.p2pk_e`, `keyset_id` from `proof.id`, and the key slot order index `i` from `[data, ...pubkeys, ...refund]`.
+1. Read `E` from `proof.p2pk_e`, `keyset_id` from `proof.id`, and the key slot order index `i` from `[data, ...pubkeys, ...refund]`
 2. Calculate your unique shared secret: `Zx = x(p·E)`
 3. For each slot `i`, compute: \
    a.
 Blinding scalar: `rᵢ = H("Cashu_P2BK_v1" || Zx || keyset_id || i) mod n` \
    b.
 Derived private key: `k = (p + rᵢ) mod n` (or parity-matched variant)
-4. Remove the `p2pk_e` field from the proof.
+4. Remove the `p2pk_e` field from the proof
-5. Sign and spend the proof as an ordinary P2PK output.
+5. Sign with the derived private keys and spend as an ordinary P2PK proof

 ## Payment request extension